Activiti/activiti-cloud-full-chart/README.md

 ```

 ### Message Partitioning with Kafka
 Kafka has different architecture from RabbitMQ.
-One Kafka topic can be served by a number of partitions indepenent from the consumer number (greater or equal).
+One Kafka topic can be served by a number of partitions independent from the consumer number (greater or equal).

 Configuring the Kafka broker in the helm chart it is possible to specify `partitionCount` greater or equal to the `replicaCount` (the consumer number).
 Defining these two number independently allow the user to instantiate consumers only if it is needed, avoiding to waste resources.